stelzinga/MF/MGT_80.Tools.md

 ## Objective Notation (Framework)
 Objective Notation is a formalised structure to write down anything from Goals all the way to Actions/Drills.
 Although the primary use is for Objectives (Projects, Routines) it can be used for Tasks as well.
 In this section, and unless mentioned otherwise, when *Objective* is mentioned it can be replaced with *Project*, *Routine*, *Stream*, *Sub*, *Action*, *Drill* or *Task*.
 For example, *Objective Indicator* is the same as *Task Indicator* or *Sub Indicator*, *Objective Notation* is the same as *Task Notation*, etc. Specifically, Task/Project and Recurring Task/Routine are equivalent.
 See also [## Task Notation].
 Objective Notation lends itself perfectly for note taking as well.
 This is clarified below when discussing Comments.

+Although the Objective Notation is seems very formalised, this does not mean that that formalism is required.
+Ultimately, the user of Objective Notation can use it in many ways, depending on needs.
+Below explains the formalism, but also shows a less rigid interpretation.

 ### Objective Notation Format
 The Objective Notation Format uses 6 so called *Objective Components* or *Objective Indicators* as follows: